 The Caring for Cognitive Impairment campaign is about providing better outcomes and experiences for patients, hospitals for people with cognitive impairment in hospitals, and for their loved ones and staff who care for them.
 By improving our knowledge and care practices, we can reduce the risk of harm in hospitals.
 In recognition of cognitive impairment, the Australian Commission on Safety and Quality in Health Care has included specific items in the National Safety and Quality Health Service (NSQHS) Standards (second edition) and Clinical Care Standards.

 The campaign is a call for action to unite everyone who cares for people with cognitive impairment.
 The Commission has sought the commitment of hospital Chief Executives and is listing hospitals who sign up to the campaign on the website.
 The website also enables individuals to commit to the campaign.
 Individual commitment (PDF) certificates list simple, straight-forward steps tailored to the person’s role.

 The most important first step for everyone is to learn about delirium, dementia and other forms of cognitive impairment.
 Key organisations have also joined as supporters to promote the importance of the campaign and are listed on the supporters page.
 There is the opportunity to share success stories and helpful tips to address the challenges faced in implementing change.

 Everyone will have access to resources, webinars and regular newsletters.
-By joining the campaign, hospitals can also get a head start on meeting the cognitive impairment items included in the NSQHS Standards (second edition) due to be released at the end of 2017.
+By joining the campaign, hospitals can also get a head start on meeting the cognitive impairment items included in the NSQHS Standards (second edition) released in 2017.
 Assessment to NSQHS Standards (second edition) will commence in January 2019.
 Many hospitals already have initiatives in place to improve the recognition and care of people of cognitive impairment.
 This campaign does not replace or duplicate local action.
 Rather, it builds on existing programs and projects to provide a platform for collaboration and sharing of good practice – read stories.